 Saudi Arabian Crown Prince Mohammed bin Salman (MbS) (Photo credit: Getty Images)

-Biden had previously promised to make the kingdom a “pariah” and to have MbS “pay the price” for the brutal assassination.
+During his presidential campaign, Biden made explicit promises to make the kingdom a “pariah” state and to have MbS “pay the price” for Khashoggi’s murder.